-Kentucky restaurant CEO donated $60K for employees amid indoor dining ban, says industry unfairly targeted
+Kentucky restaurant donated $60K for employees amid indoor dining ban, says industry unfairly targeted

 Steakhouse CEO said the governor’s order came without warning and with no unemployment plan in place.

-A restaurant CEO donated $60,000 to her employees in Kentucky one-day before the governor issued an executive order mandating the shutdown of all indoor dining to curb the resurgent spread of coronavirus.
+A family-owned Kentucky restaurant donated $60,000 to its employees one-day before the governor issued an executive order mandating the shutdown of all indoor dining to curb coronavirus.

 Restaurants in Kentucky had to cease indoor dining as of 5 p.m.
 Friday and remain closed to on-site diners until Dec.
 13, according to Gov. Andy Beshear’s order.
-He said the move along with other restrictions was necessary to clamp down on a surge in coronavirus cases, hospitalizations and deaths.
+He said the move, along with other restrictions, was necessary to clamp down on a surge in coronavirus cases, hospitalizations and deaths.

 The governor said in a statement that restrictions did not constitute a "shutdown," but were "surgical and targeted steps designed to slow the spread of the virus and protect our people."